A Trusted Ticket Exchange Platform

 I’ve created two main users that SafeSpace would be tailored towards.
 Although slightly different personas, they share one goal: to fully immerse themselves in the event experience without the fear of ticket scams or fraud

 A Google Form survey was created and shared with members of the Toronto Rave Community Facebook Group, including local DJs, event organizers, event attendees and friends.
-11 responses were collected which offered valuable insights into the most significant pain points and desires within this niche
+11 responses were collected which offered valuable insights into the most significant pain points and unmet needs within this niche

 User Surveys